-Except as may be described in any prospectus supplement accompanying this prospectus, we may offer our common units pursuant to this prospectus at fixed prices, which may be changed, at prevailing market prices at the time of sale, at varying prices determined at the time of sale, or at negotiated prices.
+Except as may be described in any prospectus supplement accompanying this prospectus, KKR Holdings may offer its common units pursuant to this prospectus at fixed prices, which may be changed, at prevailing market prices at the time of sale, at varying prices determined at the time of sale, or at negotiated prices.
 The offering price will be determined by the participants in the purchase and sale (or other transfer) transaction based on factors they consider important.